Newton-Okounkov polyhedra for character varieties and configuration spaces: Introduction

 Lawton \cite{La} and Sikora \cite{S} have given structure theorems for the coordinate rings $\C[\mathcal{X}(F_g, G)]$, and Lawton, Florentino give descriptions of the topology \cite{FL2} and the singular locus \cite{FL1} of $\mathcal{X}(F_g, G)$ in certain cases.
 It would be interesting to relate the degenerations constructed here to a Gr\"obner theory of their defining equations.

 Theorem \ref{configuration} gives a construction of a basis for the tensor product invariant spaces $(V(\lambda_1)\otimes \ldots \otimes V(\lambda_n))^G$ which is labelled by the lattice points in a convex, rational polytope.
-Howe, Jackson, Lee, and Tan \cite{HJLT}, and Howe, Tan, Willenbring \cite{HTW} use a SAGBI construction achieve this for triple tensor product invariant spaces in the case $G = SL_m(\C).$ The cone $\Omega_3$ resulting from their construction is a cross section of the cone of Gel'fand-Tsetlin patterns, and is linearly equivalent to $C_{\bold{i}}(3)$.
+Howe, Jackson, Lee, Tan, and Willenbring \cite{HJLT}, \cite{HTW} use a SAGBI construction to achieve this for tensor product invariant spaces in the case $G = SL_m(\C).$ The cone $\Omega_3$ resulting from their construction on triple tensor products is a slice of the cone of Gel'fand-Tsetlin patterns, and is linearly equivalent to $C_{\bold{i}}(3)$ for a particular choice of decomposition $\bold{i}$.
 The algebraic structure of these cones is not very well understood outside the cases $SL_m(\C)$, $m = 2, 3, 4$.
-We also point out that the space $P_n(SL_2(\C))$ is the affine cone of the Pl\"ucker embedding of the Grassmannian variety $Gr_2(\C^n)$, and that the degenerations we construct in this case coincide with those constructed by Speyer and Sturmfels in \cite{SpSt}.
+We also point out that the space $P_n(SL_2(\C))$ is the affine cone of the Pl\"ucker embedding of the Grassmannian variety $Gr_2(\C^n)$, and that the toric degenerations we construct in this case coincide with those found by Speyer and Sturmfels in \cite{SpSt}.

 Other enumeration problems in representation theory could plausibly be studied with the methods in this paper.
 Polyhedra which control Levi branching problems $L \subset G$ have been defined by Berenstein and Zelevinsky in \cite{BZ2}.
 These can be adapted along the lines of the program used in Sections \ref{step1}, \ref{step2}, and realized as Newton-Okounkov bodies.